Upper, down, two-sided Lorenz attractor, collisions, merging and switching: Preliminaries

-If $\Lambda$ is a partially hyperbolic set the stable sets of the points in $\Lambda$ are submanifolds of the same regularity as $X$, tangent to $E^s$ and varying continuously with the point.

-Assume now $U$ is an attracting region and that $\Lambda=\Lambda_U$, the maximal invariant in $U$ is a partially hyperbolic attracting invariant compact set.
+If $\Lambda$ is a hyperbolic set and $p$ is a point in an orbit $\cO$ in $\Lambda$, then $W^s(p)$ and $W^s(\cO)$ are manifolds of the same regularity as $X$ and are tangent (at $p$) to the stable bundle $E^s(p)$ and $E^{cs}(p)$, respectively.
+If $\Lambda$ is partially hyperbolic the stable sets of the points in $\Lambda$ are submanifolds of the same regularity as $X$, tangent to $E^s$ and varying continuously with the point.
+Assume now $U$ is an attracting region and that $\Lambda=\Lambda_U$, the maximal invariant in $U$, is a partially hyperbolic attracting invariant compact set.
 Let $E^s$ denote the stable bundle defined over $\Lambda$.
-Then the bundle $E^s$ always extends in a unique way to $U$ as an invariant bundle (still denoted by $E^s$) tangent to a topological foliation.
-Recently Ara\`ujo and Melbourne, \cite{ararujomelbourne}, provided bunching conditions ensuring the smoothness of the stable foliation, as stated below:
+Then the bundle $E^s$ always extends uniquely to $U$ as an invariant bundle (still denoted by $E^s$) tangent to a topological foliation.
+Recently Ara\`ujo and Melbourne, \cite[Theorem 4.12 and Remark 4.13(b)]{ararujomelbourne}, provided bunching conditions ensuring the smoothness of the stable foliation, as stated below: